recetasdemama/wordpress/wp-content/plugins/newsletter-sign-up/readme.txt

 == Installation ==

-1. Upload the contents of newsletter-sign-up.zip to your plugins directory.
+1. Upload the contents of `newsletter-sign-up.zip` to your plugins directory.
 1. Activate the plugin
 1. Specify your newsletter service settings.
-For more info head over to: [Newsletter Sign-Up for WordPress](https://dannyvankooten.com/wordpress-plugins/newsletter-sign-up/)
 1. That's all.
 You're done!

 == Frequently Asked Questions ==